-Although a compromise vehicle, the DKW Meisterklasse sold well with almost 60,000 cars built over four years.
+Although something of a compromise vehicle, the DKW Meisterklasse sold very well with almost 60,000 cars built over four years.
+The car originally had a three speed gearbox, but in 1953 a four speed gearbox was offered.
 For Auto-Union the next natural step was to begin development on the three cylinder engine the car had been originally designed for.
-The engine was sourced easily enough from the IFA F9 in East Germany and reverse engineered.
-This took longer than anticipated and required redesigning the F89's chassis to accommodate the larger engine and gearbox (see the post on the challenging development of the F9 http://heinkelscooter.blogspot.com.au/2011/02/1939-dkw-f9-prototype.html ).
+By another stroke of good fortune, Auto-Union managed to get their hands on an engine from an unexpected source.

 The DKW Meisterklasse continued to give its owners sterling if not stellar performance, but brand loyalty to Auto-Union undermined the model's survival.
 Meisterklasse owners were only too happy to invest in the new, improved 'Sonderklasse' and its 3=6 successors and their Meisterklasse' rapidly lost their value.
 Most cars were eventually scrapped and few cars have survived.

 Germany's Post War Wonder Car: http://heinkelscooter.blogspot.com.au/2011/02/dkw-germanys-post-war-wonder-car.html

 Audi Tradition Museum: http://heinkelscooter.blogspot.com.au/2016/12/audi-tradition-ingolstadt.html

 DKW F89P French owners manual: http://heinkelscooter.blogspot.com.au/2013/10/1954-dkw-meisterklasse-le-manuel-du.html